twistingmercury/kryptr/Readme.md

 When first lauching krytpr, you need to initialize it so it can create a unique encryption key.
 The key itself is protected by an RSA key pair that is also generated and used to protect the configuration (which at this time only contains the file encryption key).

-Do this by running the command `kryptr --init`
+Do this by running the command `kryptr --set-keys`

 ```
-$ kryptr -i
+$ kryptr --set-keys

 >>>>>>>>>>>>>>>>>>>>>>>>>>*<<<<<<<<<<<<<<<<<<<<<<<<<<
  _    _   ___  ______  _   _  _____  _   _  _____  _